awoie/vp-token-spec/README.md

-# OpenID Connect vp_token response parameter extension
+# OpenID Connect for Verifiable Credential presentation

 ## Abstract

-This specification defines the additional OpenID Connect authentication response parameter `vp_token`.
-The new parameter allows OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in addition to claims provided in the`id_token` and/or via Userinfo responses.
+This specification defines additional parameters `vp_jwt`, `vp_ldp`, `vc_jwt`, `vc_ldp`.
+The new parameter allows OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in the `id_token` or via Userinfo responses.

 ## Authors